-COS 137 FUNDAMENTALS OF NAIL ART (0-3-1)

-This course is an introduction to the basic techniques used in nail art design.
+COS 137 FUNDAMENTALS OF NAIL ART (0-3-1) This course is a In introduction to the basic techniques use d in nail art design.

 COS 206 CHEMICAL HAIR WAVING (0-9-3)

 This course is a study of methods of permanently waving the hair, including product, chemistry, and safety.